 It’s important to remember there are risks associated with any surgery and your Specialist Plastic Surgeon should go over these thoroughly with you during your consultation.

 Bruising and swelling are common following liposuction surgery and usually disappear after two or three weeks.

 Depending on the amount of fat extracted you may also be left with excess skin.
 It’s important to give yourself an appropriate amount of time to heal following your surgery and for your skin texture to naturally bounce back before judging whether or not the procedure has been successful.

 Following the procedure, you will be required to wear some form of compression garment to reduce swelling and help the overall healing process.
 This will also help assist with your physical discomfort as the garment does restrict your movement somewhat.

-Most patients return to work in five to ten days, depending on extent of procedure.
-The final results will be apparent over the longer-term, however most patients will start to see visible results in four to eight weeks.
+Most patients return to work in five to ten days, depending on the extent of the procedure.
+The final results will be apparent over the longer-term, however, most patients will start to see visible results in four to eight weeks.
 The duration of these results will vary from patient to patient as changes in weight and the continued ageing process come into play.